“It was raw Sorcery. It was perfect Sorcery.”

 And make a donation to keep the Explorer Series going!

-2025 Series Events
+2026 Series Events

-2025 Prices & Prizes
+2026 Prices & Prizes

-• Every time you attend a Series Event, you’ll pay the cost of admission for that Event, just like with any other Sorcery TCG event. $5 of your ticket will go to the Explorer Series, to help pay for Door Prizes and Grand Prizes.
+• Every time you attend a Series Event, you’ll pay the cost of admission for that Event, just like with any other Sorcery TCG event.
+Part of your ticket will go to the Explorer Series, to help pay for Door Prizes and Grand Prizes.

 • We’ll announce more prizes as the Series continues.
 Join our Discord server to keep up with the latest details on prizing, standings, and events!